© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Deserted Medieval Settlement is a scheduled monument protected by Cadw under reference CM220.
 View the official record →

-Deserted Medieval Settlement (Cadw SAM CM220) is a Medieval Domestic site in Carmarthenshire, Wales, representing one of several settlements in the region that were abandoned during the later medieval period.
+Deserted Medieval Settlement (Cadw SAM CM220) is a Medieval Domestic site in Carmarthenshire, Wales, representing a settlement that was abandoned during the Medieval period.
 It is designated a Scheduled Ancient Monument by Cadw under reference CM220.

 Deserted Medieval Settlement dates from the medieval period, and is classified as a deserted medieval village.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Deserted Medieval Settlement is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is CM220.